modelingevolution/plumberd/README.md

 ## INTRODUCTION

 Plumberd is a lightweight library to make working with EventStore easy.
+It's makes it super easy for everyone familiar with ASP Controllers to jump into CQRS and EventSourcing.

 How?
 So simple:

 ```C#
 public class MyCreazyCommandHandler